Kenny Lofton

 Kenneth Lofton (born May 31, 1967) is an American former Major League Baseball (MLB) center fielder.
-Lofton was a six-time All-Star (1994-1999) and four-time Gold Glove Award winner (1993-1996), and is currently ranked 15th among all-time stolen-base leaders with 622.
+Lofton was a six-time All-Star (1994-1999) and four-time Gold Glove Award winner (1993-1996), and is ranked 15th among all-time stolen-base leaders with 622.
 During his career, he played for the Houston Astros, Cleveland Indians, Atlanta Braves, Chicago White Sox, San Francisco Giants, Pittsburgh Pirates, Chicago Cubs, New York Yankees, Philadelphia Phillies, Los Angeles Dodgers, and Texas Rangers.

 Lofton attended the University of Arizona on a basketball scholarship.
 The Wildcats made it to the Final Four in 1988.
 He did not join the school's baseball team until his junior year.

 Lofton made 11 postseason appearances, including World Series appearances in 1995 and 2002 with the Indians and Giants, respectively.
 From 2001 to 2007, Lofton did not spend more than one consecutive season with a team.
 For his career, the Indians were the only team he played with for longer than one season and the only franchise he played for more than once.
 Lofton played 9 1/2 seasons with the Indians, helping the organization win six division titles.
 In 2010, he was inducted into the Cleveland Indians Hall of Fame.

 During his professional baseball career, Lofton's single-season stolen-base count led the American League (AL) on five occasions and all of MLB three times.
 In 1994, he led the AL in hits, and in 1995, he led the majors in triples.
 Lofton holds the all-time postseason stolen-base record with 34, having broken Rickey Henderson's record in 2007.
 Of his base running, Frank White said, "Lofton has out-thought a lot of major-league players" and later, "a smart, complete baseball player."